 The source of that anxiety all comes down to interest rates.

 If rates happen to be low, that stress usually quickly dissipates into sighs of relief.
 After all, you won’t be dishing out more of your hard-earned money towards monthly mortgage payments.

 But what if your renewal comes about at a time when rates are continually on the rise (we’re talking about you, 2023)?

-“When rates start climbing, don’t leave your renewal to the last minute,” advises Educators Agent-Regional Director Nick Rao.
+“When rates start climbing, don’t leave your renewal to the last minute,” advises Educators Mortgage Agent Level 1 – Regional Director, Lending Services Nick Rao.
 “While it can be tempting to hold out on the possibility that rates might start dropping, you could instead be setting yourself up to shoulder even more of a financial burden should rates continue to rise.
-You only have to look at the repeated rate increases this year to see how putting your mortgage renewal on the backburner can actually backfire.”
+You only have to look at the repeated rate increases last year to see how putting your mortgage renewal on the backburner can actually backfire.”

 That’s why Nick recommends looking into your mortgage options up to 4 months ahead of your renewal date.

 “When rates are on the rise, there’s no getting away from the reality that you’ll be paying more for your mortgage come renewal time,” continues Nick.
 “How much more depends on what that (higher) rate ultimately ends up being.
 But don’t renew without doing a bit of comparison shopping first.”

 When exploring your mortgage renewal options, be sure to research beyond the rate of interest.

 Nick goes on to explain, “Let’s say you’re coming to the end of a 5-year fixed term.
 Instead of automatically locking in for another 5 years, consider opting for a shorter term—that way you’re not stuck paying a higher rate, should rates happen to fall within that timeframe.”